coverclock/com-diag-hazer/README.md

     . out/host/bin/setup
     base tumbleweed:tumbleweed /dev/tumbleweed &

+The .fix file contains the following UBX variables in character hex format in this order.

+    FIXED_POS_ACC
+    LAT
+    LATHP
+    LON
+    LONHP
+    HEIGHT
+    HEIGHTHP

+Here is an example of an actual base.fix file that resulted from a survey done with 10 cm (1000 x 0.1mm) accuracy; note that UBX stores its variables in little-endian byte order.

+    \xe8\x03\x00\x00
+    \xb1\x1f\xb8\x17
+    \x20
+    \x91\xdc\x52\xc1
+    \xe5
+    \x01\x94\x02\x00
+    \x1d

 ### Rover

 A Tumbleweed rover (there can be more than one) is typically on the WAN,